 In protest of the bombing raids in Gaza, as well as America's support of Israel, a demonstration was held in Yodoyabashi on January 10, 2009.
-This was one of many such protests held at the beginning of the new year across the globe.
-I was able to capture a some of the scenes from the rally.
-The complete photoset can be seen at my flickr page.
+This was one of

 The sign reads: "Don't kill Gaza's children."